Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 6. You Often Feel Like the Outsider

-Sometimes you even pull away yourself—not because you don’t love your family, but because being with them feels unsafe.
+Sometimes you pull away not because you don’t love them, but because being around them doesn’t feel safe.

 7. You’ve Been Labeled the Troublemaker or Rebel